firmsoil/ai-multi-agent-release-notes-generator/README.md

 - Leverages AI to produce engaging, user-friendly summaries.
 - Modular and extensible for any GitHub repository.

-Currently configured for `firmsoil/slsa`, but works with any repositoruy.
+This tool is pre-configured out of the box for [firmsoil/slsa](https://github.com/firmsoil/slsa) repository but is adaptable to any GitHub project with proper token setup.

 ([back to top](#multi-agent-release-notes-generator))